TristanHUC/CursoOpenScience/docs/README.md

 - script_visualization allows you to draw a visualization of the number of figure in each papers of your dataset.
 - script_list_link allows you to print a list of all links present in your paper.

+# Requirement
+- The requirement to run the project could be found in requirements.txt or in the pyproject.toml

 # How to install
 - clone the repository
 - do a poetry install